Texas’ freeze was one part of a long disaster we’re still living through

 Two days after my water pipes burst, I asked my friend, who is a nurse at a large trauma center in Houston, how her hospital was doing.
 She told me there was some power but no water pressure.
 “Patients are sick with everything, some normal stuff, some stuff specific to this situation,” she said, noting entire families with carbon monoxide poisoning, house fires, people without dialysis, or home oxygen.
 “Desperate desperate people, people dying.”

 Her hospital, like others across Texas, were not only overwhelmed with patients but critically under-resourced to handle them.
 Almost half of the hospitals in southeastern Texas declared themselves suffering through “internal disasters” to dissuade ambulances from delivering patients.
-She said doctors and nurses were finding patients lying down on the ER floor for long stretches without food, water, or attention.
+She said doctors and nurses were finding patients lying down on the floor of their homes for long stretches without food, water, or attention.

 “No one is able to check on them, help them with their chronic medical conditions.
 So just by the time they get to us they’re so so sick.”
 She text me two days later letting me know the ER was still overflowing with patients and their water remained unsafe for medical use due to the breakdown of Texas’ water treatment facilities.